 The private education sector in China is rapidly evolving, highly fragmented and competitive, and we expect competition in this sector to persist and intensify.
 We face competition in each major program we offer and each geographic market in which we operate.
 For example, we face nationwide competition for our IELTS preparation courses from Global IELTS School, which offers IELTS preparation courses in many cities in China.
 We face regional competition for our English for children program from several competitors that focus on children's English training in specific regions, including English First.
 We face competition for our "Elite English" program primarily from Wall Street Institute and EF English First, both of which offer English training courses for adults in many cities in China.
-Wall Street Institute began providing high-end English training courses to adults in major cities several years before we entered this market and enjoys a first-mover advantage.
-We also face competition from companies that focus on providing international and/or PRC test preparation courses in specific geographic markets in China.
+Wall Street Institute began providing high-end English training courses to adults in major cities several and/or PRC test preparation courses in specific geographic markets in China.

 Our student enrollments may decrease due to intense competition.
 Some of our competitors may have more resources than we do.
-These competitors may be able to devote greater resources than we can to the development, promotion and sale of their programs, services and products and respond more quickly than we can to changes in student needs, testing materials, admissions standards, market needs or new technologies.
-In addition, we face competition from many different smaller sized organizations that focus on some of our targeted markets, which may be able to respond more promptly to changes in student preferences in these markets.
+These competitors may be able to devote greater resources than we can to the development, promotion and sale of their programs, services and products and respond more quickly than we can to changes in student needs, testing materials, admissions standards or new technologies.
+In addition, we face competition from many different smaller sized organizations that focus on some of our targeted markets, and they may be able to respond more promptly to changes in student preferences in these markets.
 In addition, the increasing use of the Internet and advances in Internet- and computer-related technologies, such as web video conferencing and online testing simulators, are eliminating geographic and cost-entry barriers to providing private educational services.
 As a result, many of our international competitors that offer online test preparation and language training courses, such as The Princeton Review, Inc. and Kaplan, Inc. may be able to more effectively penetrate the China market.
 Many of these international competitors have strong education brands, and students and parents in China may be attracted to the offerings of international competitors based in the country that the student wishes to study in or in which the selected language is widely spoken.
 Moreover, many smaller companies are able to use the Internet to quickly and cost-effectively offer their programs, services and products to a large number of students with less capital expenditure than previously required.
 We may have to reduce course fees or increase spending in response to competition in order to retain or attract students or pursue new market opportunities.
 As a result, our revenues and profitability may decrease.
 We cannot assure you that we will be able to compete successfully against current or future competitors.
-If we are unable to maintain our competitive position or otherwise respond to competitive pressu
+If we are unable to maintain our competitive position or otherwise respond to competitive pressures effecti